-Allergies to any other medicines, foods, preservatives, or dry eyes.
-Your doctor will discuss with you if RINVOQ treatment is appropriate for you.
 An infection, or if you have ever had an infection that keeps coming back.
 RINVOQ can reduce your body's ability to fight infections.
-It may make an infection that you already have worse or make it more likely for you to get a new infection.
+It may make an infection that you already have worse, or make it more likely for you to get a new infection.
 Tuberculosis (TB), a history of TB, have been in close contact with someone with TB or have lived or travelled overseas where TB is a problem.
 You may need tests to check for TB before you start taking RINVOQ.
-A herpes zoster infection or have had a herpes zoster infection (chicken pox or shingles).
+A herpes zoster infection or have had herpes zoster infection (chicken pox/shingles).
 RINVOQ may allow it to come back.
-Tell your doctor if you get a painful skin rash with blisters during RINVOQ treatment, as these can be signs of shingles.
+Tell your doctor if you get a painful skin rash with blisters during RINVOQ treatment as these can be signs of shingles.
 Have had hepatitis B or C or are a carrier of the hepatitis B or C virus.
 Your doctor will factor this into their monitoring process.
 Recently had or plan to have a vaccination (immunisation).
 Some vaccines, such as live vaccines, should not be given while you are taking RINVOQ.
 Check with your doctor before you receive any immunisations.
 Had cancer, including skin cancer and lymphomas.
 You should tell your doctor if you notice any new or changed spots on your skin.
 Your doctor will decide if you can still be given RINVOQ.
-Had blood clots, for example, in the legs (deep vein thrombosis) or lungs (pulmonary embolism).
-See your doctor immediately if you experience signs of blood clots, such as a painful swollen leg, shortness of breath, or chest pain.
-Liver or kidney problems, or if you have high cholesterol or altered blood cell counts.
-You may need blood tests before you start taking RINVOQ or while you are taking it.
-This is to check if you have a low red blood cell count (anaemia), a low white cell count (neutropaenia or lymphopaenia), high cholesterol, or high levels of liver enzymes, and your kidney function.
-Plans to become pregnant, your partner has plans to become pregnant, or you or your partner are pregnant, breastfeeding, or are planning to breastfeed.
+Had blood clots, for example in the legs (deep vein thrombosis or DVT) or lungs (pulmonary embolism).
+See your doctor immediately if you experience signs of blood clots, such as a painful swollen leg, shortness of breath or chest pain.
+Liver or kidney problems or if you have high cholesterol or altered blood cell counts.
+You may need blood tests before you start taking RINVOQ, or while you are taking it.
+This is to check if you have a low red blood cell count (anaemia), low white cell count (neutropaenia or lymphopaenia), high cholesterol or high levels of liver enzymes, and your kidney function.
+Plans to become pregnant, your partner has plans to become pregnant, or you or your partner are pregnant, breastfeeding or are planning to breastfeed.
 Your doctor will discuss with you the risks and benefits of RINVOQ treatment.
 RINVOQ should not be taken during pregnancy or while breastfeeding.
 Have, or have had, heart problems, high blood pressure, or high cholesterol.
-You may need blood tests before you start taking RINVOQ or while you are taking it.
+You may need blood tests before you start taking RINVOQ, or while you are taking it.
 This is to check for high cholesterol levels.
-You smoke or have smoked in the past.
+You smoke, or have smoked in the past.
 Your doctor will decide if RINVOQ is right for you.
-65 years of age or older.
-You may be at increased risk of infections, heart problems, including heart attacks, and some types of cancer.
+Patients over 65 years of age and older.
+May be at increased risk of infections, heart problems, including heart attack, and some types of cancer.
 Your doctor will discuss with you if RINVOQ is appropriate for you.
-Have unexplained stomach (abdominal) pain, have or have had diverticulitis (painful inflammation of small pockets in the lining of your intestine) or ulcers in your stomach or intestines, or are taking non-steroidal anti-inflammatory medicines.
+Have unexplained stomach (abdominal) pain, have or have had diverticulitis (painful inflammation of small pockets in the lining of your intestine) or ulcers in your stomach or intestines, or are taking non-steroidal anti- inflammatory medicines.
 Your doctor will discuss whether RINVOQ is right for you.

-Taking RINVOQ for IBD
+Taking RINVOQ